-Finding the qualified employees and vendors takes time.
+Finding the right employees and vendors takes time.
 Plan accordingly and consider the following:

-- What tasks need to be performed to meet the participant's individualized needs? - What Supports Waiver Service will accomplish those needs? - Once the task is determined, what knowledge or skills does an employee or vendors need in order to complete the identified tasks? - What are the required minimum qualifications and training based on the Service Standards for Employees and vendors
+- What tasks need to be performed to meet the participant's individualized needs? - Once the task is determined, what knowledge or skills does an employee or vendor need in order to complete the identified tasks? - Based on Mi Via's allowed rates, what rate of pay is the participant willing to pay for a specific service? - What are the required minimum qualifications and training based on the Service Standards for Employees and Vendors.